vellum-ai/vellum-python-sdks/examples/workflows/mcp_toolbox/README.md

-# MCP Tool Calling Node Demo
+# MCP Toolbox Agent Node Demo

 This workflow demonstrates how to use the built-in `AgentNode` (ToolCallingNode) with [MCP Toolbox for databases](https://googleapis.github.io/genai-toolbox/getting-started/introduction/).